 In 1978, the Rolland family continued the tradition and gave Chateau Le Bon Pasteur to their children as well, Michel and Jean-Daniel Rolland.
 This gave birth to the modern era for Le Bon Pasteur and the start of the career for Michel Rolland and Dany Rolland.

 Some of the techniques advanced by Michel Rolland and Dany Rolland in the 1980’s are: Green harvesting, which helps concentrate the grape, while reducing the yields though the removal of excess grapes.

-Effeuillage, which is the act of removing the leaves at the lower leaves on the vines to allow more sun to hit the grapes, increasing their level of ripeness.
+Effeuillage, which is the act of removing the lower leaves on the vines to allow more sun to hit the grapes, increasing their level of ripeness.
 And of course, to harvest phenolically ripe fruit.
 In excessively rainy years, they have also placed plastic sheets on the vines to help keep the fruit from absorbing too much moisture.

 Sutong Pan took over Bon Pasteur in time for the 2013 harvest.
 Michel Rolland and Dany Rolland are still involved with managing the estate and making the wine at Le Bon Pasteur.